The Surprising Perks of Beach Living

 There’s plenty of room for research, and it’s still not clear how much time we should spend by the coast in order to see noticeable improvements.
 What is sure is that seawater and the beach are therapeutic and definitely worth spending more time in and around them.

 Ready to let the ocean work its magic on you?
-Go to BookSurfCamps.com and choose among hundreds of surf camps worldwide.
-Who knows?
-You might even find a place to call home by the beach.
+Join a beginner surf camp and who knows, you might even find a place to call home by the beach.